FreeCAD/FreeCAD-documentation/wiki/Artwork_project.md

 A new logo proposal comes up quite often.
 Even though there\'s a dedicated thread people for proposals, people open a new thread for their own work.

-Proposals can be divided into several categories:
+Proposals can be divided into several categories   *

 -   A variation of traditional design with F and the gear
 -   An updated traditional design with F and C stylized as caliper and the gear